MikeVitamina/ReactComponentSelector/README.md

 [My first React deploy :D]

-Color selector changes the Background color of a component through useState Hook and CSS modules
+Color selector changes the Background color of a component through useState Hook, react-color and CSS modules

 I just wanted to practice what i've learn about react framework.
 It's not great (no responsive yet) but for me it is a big achieve and a close approach for what i wanted to do.